-(e) In addition to Running Royalties, a percentage of any upfront payments received by Licensee from sublicensees in consideration for sublicensing the Paten Rights shall be paid to Foundation based on the following schedule:
+(e) I. Sublicensing for Human Health Use - In addition to Running Royalties, a percentage of any upfront payments received by Licensee from sublicensees in consideration for sublicensing the Patent Rights for human use (drugs) shall be paid to Foundation based on the following schedule:

-- [\ - [\ - [\] - [\] - (f) All payments made in accordance with subparagraphs 4.1(c) and 4.1(e) shall be credited against the Annual License Maintenance Fee provided for in 4.1(b), but only in the calendar year they are received by Foundation. - 4.2 No multiple Running Royalties shall be payable because any Licensed Product, its manufacture, use, lease, importation or sale are or shall be covered by more than one Valid Patent Claim in one or more Patent Rights licensed under this Agreement. - 4.3 All Running Royalty payments due hereunder shall be paid in full, without deduction of taxes or other fees which may be imposed by any government and which shall be paid by Licensee.
-Non-royalty payments under Section 4.1(e) shall be net of any transaction taxes or fees, not including income tax on profits, which may be imposed by any government upon receipt by Licensee. - 4.4 A sale Running Royalties shall accrue when Licensed Products are invoiced, or if not invoiced, when delivered to a third party, not an Affiliate or sublicensee whose resale would constitute Net Sales.
+- [] - [] - (f) All payments made in accordance with Sections 4.l(c) and 4.l(e) shall be credited against the Annual License Maintenance Fee provided for in Section 4.l(b), but only with respect to the immediately preceding twelve (12) months in which they are received by Foundation. - 4.2 No multiple Running Royalties shall be payable because any Licensed Product, its manufacture, use, lease; importation or sale are or shall be covered by more than one Valid Patent Claim in one or more Patent Rights licensed under this Agreement. - 4.3 All Running Royalty payments due hereunder shall be paid in full, without deduction of taxes or other fees which may be imposed by any government and which shall be paid by Licensee.
+Non royalty payments under Section 4.l(e) shall be net of any transaction taxes or fees, not including income tax on profits, which may be imposed by any government upon receipt by Licensee. - 4.4 Running Royalties shall accrue when Licensed Products are invoiced, or if not invoiced, when delivered to a third party, not an Affiliate or sublicensee whose resale would constitute Net Sales.
 Licensee shall within sixty (60) days after March 31, June 30, September 30 and December 31, of each year, pay Running Royalties.
-Each payment shall be for Running Royalties accrued within Licensee's most recently completed calendar quarter. - 4.5 Royalty payments shall be paid in United States dollars ("USD") without deduction of exchange, collection or other charges in Manhattan, Kansas, or at such other place as Foundation may reasonably designate consistent with the laws and regulations controlling in any foreign country.
-If any currency conversion shall be required in connection with the payment of Running Royalties, such conversion shall be made by using the exchange rate published in the Wall Street Journal on the last business day of the calendar quarterly reporting period to which such royalty payments relate. - 4.6 All payments due Foundation shall be made out to "Kansas State University Research Foundation."
-Payment may be remitted via bank wire transfer, at Licensee's expense, in immediately available funds to such bank account in the United States designated in writing by Foundation from time to time. - 4.7 The Running Royalty and other payments set forth in this Agreement and amounts due under Article 6 shall, if overdue, bear interest from and including the date payment is due until payment at a per annum rate equal to [\].
+Each payment shall be for Running Royalties accrued within Licensee's most recently completed calendar quarter. - 4.5 Royalty payments shall be paid in United States Dollars("USD") without deduction of exchange, collection or other charges in Manhattan, Kansas, or at such other place as Foundation may reasonably designate consistent with the laws and regulations controlling in any foreign country.
+If any currency conversion shall be required in connection with the payment of Running Royalties, such conversion shall be made by using the exchange rate published in the Wall Street Journal on the last business day of the calendar quarterly reporting period to which such royalty payments relate.

+- 4.6 All payments due Foundation shall be made out to "Kansas State University Research Foundation."
+Payment may be remitted via bank wire transfer, at Licensee's expense, in immediately available funds to such bank account in the United States designated in writing by Foundation from time to time. - 4.7 The Running Royalty and other payments set forth in this Agreement and amounts due under Article 6 shall, if overdue, bear interest from and including the date payment is due until payment at a per annum rate equal to [] percent ([]%).
 The payment of such interest shall not foreclose Foundation from exercising any other rights it may have as a consequence of the lateness of any payment.